John Shephard Photography - Immersive Panoramic Landscapes - Fine-Art Film Photography

 ABOUT JOHN

-His panoramic work was recognized in Terry Hope's The World's Top Photographers: Landscape in 2003.
-He has taught photography for over 31 years, working primarily in the field.
+Shephard was featured in Terry Hope's The World's Top Photographers: Landscape in 2003.
+He has spent over 31 years teaching photography, working primarily in the field, and continues to shoot and print from his home base in Washington State.

 Contact Us